-Lawsuits had been filed claiming that the makers of Androgel, AbbVie, failed to warn thousands of men about the potential side-effects of the drug.
+Lawsuits had been filed claiming that the makers of Androgel, AbbVie, failed to warn thousands of men about the potential side effects of the drug.
 These side-effects include heart attacks, blood clots, stroke, and even sudden death in extraordinary cases.
-As the litigation wheels are starting to turn here, AbbVie is trying to gum them up with objections to slow down the process.
-You could say everything is going according to plan….
+As the litigation wheels start turning here, AbbVie is trying to gum them up with objections to slow down the process.
+You could say everything is going according to plan…

 - Androgel Verdict in 2017: $150,000,000.

 In October 2017, the judge presiding over the federal MDL class action has ordered the parties to meet to then provide an update of settlement negotiations.
 Will this lead to an Androgel class action settlement?
 Maybe.
-This is how mass tort cases get to global settlement.
-Plaintiff hit with big verdicts and the drug company starts looking at getting rid of the uncertainty on their balance sheets of so much litigation.
+This is how mass tort cases get to a global settlement.
+The plaintiffs hit with big verdicts and the drug company began looking at getting rid of the uncertainty on their balance sheets of so much litigation.